sjt88/dockerswarm-ui/README.md

 $ docker run -d -p 3000:3000 -v /var/run/docker.sock:/var/run/docker.sock --name dockerswarm-ui mlabouardy/dockerswarm-ui
 ```

-Open your browser to http://<dockerd host ip>:3000
+Open your browser to http://IP_ADDR:3000

 Bind mounting the Unix socket into the DockerUI container is much more secure than exposing your docker daemon over TCP.